anbuinfosec/node-anonsms/README.md

 ### 2. **Fetch User Details**

-You can retrieve your user details (such as balance and account status) with the `getMe` method:
+You can fetch user information (such as balance and account status) using the `getMe` method:

 ```javascript
 const AnonSMS = require('node-anonsms');